Introduction and Background

 - Preserving and memorializing each party’s expectations regarding the distribution of assets and financial responsibility for debts in the event of death or divorce.

 Under New Jersey law, if a Premarital Agreement is unconscionable, meaning shockingly unfair or oppressive, the court may (will) refuse to enforce it.
-However, the unconscionability standard is quite high, and courts are generally hesitant to interfere in private contractual relationships between spouses.
-The mere imbalance of financial terms or provisions that seem unfair after a marriage ends do not automatically render an Agreement unconscionable.
-The court will consider factors such as each party’s financial circumstances at the time of execution, the presence of independent legal counsel, and whether there was full financial disclosure.
+However, the unconscionability standard is relatively high, and courts are generally hesitant to interfere in private contractual relationships between spouses.
+The mere imbalance in financial terms or provisions that seem unfair after a marriage ends does not, in itself, render an Agreement unconscionable.
+The court will consider factors such as each party’s economic circumstances at the time of execution, the presence of independent legal counsel, and whether there was full financial disclosure.

-Overall, New Jersey’s laws aim to protect individual rights and interests within a Premarital Agreement by allowing a judge to refuse recognition and enforcement of an unfair agreement based upon public policy objections.
+Overall, New Jersey’s laws aim to protect individual rights and interests in a Premarital Agreement by allowing a judge to refuse to recognize or enforce an unfair agreement based on public policy objections.

 Common Objections to the Enforcement of Premarital Agreements